Selecta Biosciences (SELB) Receives a Buy from Needham

-Needham analyst Chad Messer reiterated a Buy rating on Selecta Biosciences (SELB) today and set a price target of $5.00.
-The company’s shares closed last Friday at $2.85.
+Needham analyst Chad Messer assigned a Buy rating to Selecta Biosciences (SELB) today and set a price target of $5.00.
+The company’s shares closed last Thursday at $2.93.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Selecta Biosciences with a $7.80 average price target, implying a 106.9% upside from current levels.
+Currently, the analyst consensus on Selecta Biosciences is a Strong Buy with an average price target of $8.75, which is a 217.0% upside from current levels.
 In a report issued on June 5, William Blair also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>